openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

     # "Op.get_op_class_by_name()" static method
     op = 'SoftMax'

     # the operation works as an extractor by default.
-This is a legacy behaviour not recommended for using currently,
+This is a legacy behavior not recommended for use currently,
     # thus "enabled" class attribute is set to False.
 The recommended approach is to use dedicated extractor extension
     enabled = False